 Sleep problems are common during pregnancy.
-Sleep studies tell us that hormonal changes, plus the discomforts of later pregnancy, can break up a pregnant woman's sleep cycle.
+Hormonal changes plus the discomforts of later pregnancy can break up a pregnant woman's sleep cycle.

 - The second trimester tends to feel more normal for many women.
 This is often a period of improved daytime energy and less need for naps.

 - The third trimester is a time to expect increasing insomnia and night waking.
 Most women wake up 3 to 5 times a night, usually because of such discomforts as back pain, needing to urinate, leg cramps, heartburn, and fetal movement.

 - Strange dreams are also common in the last few weeks of pregnancy.

 - The need to take daily naps may return as your due date approaches.

 Try to get the best sleep possible.
 These tips might help.